PizzoN-CityLF/ArchiveAide/README.md

     Item 2.1.1 (Pages Number: 2 Date: 8/9/1888)
  ```

+Once you have created your file, export it by going to Export Menu > "Open Export Dialogue".

+Enter the number of the first box, folder, part, and item you scanned documents into.

+Click "Save Settings and See Config Out", ensure that the result printed on the next page is correct, and click "Save in the IN folder of ArchiveAide"

+Select the "in" folder of ArchiveAide in the file menu.

 ## ArchiveAide Usage

 There is also a video tutorial for ArchiveAide in the [Tutorials](#tutorials) tab

+Usage of ArchiveAide is relatively simple.
+Drag all images that were scanned into the ArchiveAide/in/photos folder. **Ensure they are in "Alphabetical Order"** (This will most likely already be the case depending on how you scanned the documents).
+Create the configuration .csv file from ConfigWriter and ensure that it is with the filename `./ArchiveAide/in/config/.csv`

+Run the `RUN_ArchiveAide.bat` file, and enter one of the Config Options.
+The four options are:
+     * `sort` - Which only creates the sorted file tree from config
+     * `ocr` - Which only creates the sortable PDF documents from images
+     * `summarize` - Which only creates the AI-Generated document summaries
+     * `all` - Which does all three.
+ **NOTE: Do NOT run OCR without running sort first, Do NOT run Summarize without running Sort and OCR First**

+The output of ArchiveAide will be in `./ArchiveAide/out`

 ## Tutorials